smithbc25/super-test/you_grow/README.md

 ### Assumptions/Notes
 For exercise:
 - Beth is able to sell in multiple countries, making the country dimension relevant

 Overall:
-- did not complete `schema.ymls` as codegen package would be used to save time in true set-up
+- Did not complete `schema.ymls` as codegen package would be used to save time in true set-up

 ### Question 1
 See this dbt project.